It is natural for a dolphin to attempt to hide an injury or illness, as an obvious injury or illness would

 stick required for the blood draw.

-is quite small and the animal must urinate frequently aids in the training of this behavior.
-Urine
+bladder is quite small and the animal must urinate frequently aids in the training of this behavior.
+Urine collection is useful

-increase seen in LH levels is indicative of impending egg release and is important information used for timing mating
+LH levels is indicative of impending egg release and is important information used for timing mating contact with males.

 Another unique husbandry procedure is demonstrated below.
 The dolphin in this video spends its approximately